 Cover the film with a Teflon sheet or silicone Kraft paper to provide even heat distribution and prevent anything from sticking to the platen.
 Set the press for the recommended time, temperature, and pressure for the material and close it.
 Once you’re done pressing the film, wait the recommended amount of time and remove the liner.
 Sell and repeat.

 Each thermal transfer film has its own recommended time, temperature, and pressure settings.
 These vital specifications can be found online on the product’s landing page in our shopping cart.
 For most films, we also offer a PDF document that has all of this information including washing temperature guidelines.
-In addition to that, we’ve created step by step tutorials for our top-selling EnduraTex films that show this entire process from start to finish.
-Here’s a link to the HotMark 70 tutorial.
+In addition to that, we offer step by step video tutorials for our Logical Color HTV products that show this entire process from start to finish.
+Here’s a link to the WarmPEEL Universal How-to Video.
+In addition, we offer concise User Guides from manufacturers like this two-page guide for Chemica HotMark.
+And Siser’s blog is a treasure trove of helpful hints for beginners.
 So there are lots of ways to get the info you need.

 Heat Press Vinyl Supplies: Something for every taste.